Was this helpful?

 Water Sensors: 6 Excellent Choices for Google Home or Nest

-Imagine it’s 3 a.m. while everyone’s asleep.
-The frozen pipe at your house bursts, causing water to rise fast and costing thousands of dollars in water damage.
+Imagine it’s 3 a.m., with everyone soundly asleep.
+Out of the blue, a frozen pipe in your house bursts, sending water levels soaring and resulting in thousands of dollars in water damage.

 It’s possible to get smart water monitors that cover your entire home, but they’re significantly more expensive and only monitor the water provided to your home.